EurekaDAO/EurekaDAO.github.io/_posts/2022-07-10-Introducing_Eureka_DAO.md

 # **Welcome to Eureka DAO**

-I can't wait to share you with you some of the exciting projects coming over the next few months and years but before I do, allow me to introduce myself.
-My name is Brian Pistone and today I am announce the launch of Eureka DAO!
-Some of you fellow nerds may recall a show on the Sci-Fi channel called "[Eureka]("https://www.imdb.com/title/tt0796264/")", about a town full of super genius scientist set loose with unlimted funding.
-I've name the DAO in honor of that vision and hope we can create a community that allows developer to freely innovaite the generation technological breakthoughs.
+I can't wait to share with you some exciting projects coming over the next few months and years but before I do, allow me to introduce myself.
+My name is Brian Pistone and today I am announcing the launch of Eureka DAO!
+Some of you fellow nerds may recall a show on the Sci-Fi channel called "[Eureka](https://www.imdb.com/title/tt0796264/)", about a town full of super-genius scientists set loose with unlimited funding.
+I've named the DAO in honor of that vision and hope we can create a community that allows developers to freely innovate the generation of technological breakthroughs.

-Eureka DAO's primary focus will be to create open software that allows business to regain ownership of their data, to this end we are planning a suite of small business and enterprise software products aimed at replacing various cloud services from centralized providers like AWS, Azure, Google, Datto, Kaseya, Zendesk, and others. ** please note that we do not thing there is anything fundementally bad with majority of these providers, and until decentralized on-chain alternatives have been developed we will be utilizing some of these providers. **
+Eureka DAO's primary focus will be to create open software that allows businesses to regain ownership of their data, to this end we are planning a suite of small business and enterprise software products aimed at replacing various cloud services from centralized providers like AWS, Azure, Google, Datto, Kaseya, Zendesk, and others. ** Please note that we do not think there is anything fundamentally wrong with the majority of these providers, and until decentralized on-chain alternatives have been developed we will be utilizing some of these providers. **

 ## Initial Project Roadmap